knime/webapps-common/org.knime.core.ui/js-src/README.md

 ```

 and set the following in the run configuration of Eclipse:

 ```
 -Dorg.knime.ui.dev.node.dialog.url=http://localhost:3333/NodeDialog.umd.js
 ```

 For dialogs there also is a standalone dev app with mocks available:

 ```sh
 npm run dev:NodeDialog:standalone
 ```

+### Git hooks

+When committing your changes, a couple of commit hooks will run via [husky].

+- `pre-commit` hook to lint and format the changes in your stage zone (via [lintstaged])
+- `prepare-commit-msg` hook to format your commit message to conform with the required format by KNIME.
+In order for this to work you must set environment variables with your Atlassian email and API token.
+Refer to `@knime/eslint-config/scripts/README.md` for more information.

 ### Testing

 #### Running unit tests

 This project contains unit tests written with [jest].
 They are run with

 ```sh